aryannikhil004-ui/Customer_Shopping_Behaviour/README.md

 This project demonstrates a complete data analytics workflow:

 Raw data → Cleaned data → Insights → Dashboard
-It highlights how data can be transformed into actionable business intelligence
+It highlights how data can be transformed into actionable business intelligence.